onewelcome/identity-cloud-documentation/docs/products/access/api-reference/token-introspection.md

 | app_identifier                      | The identifier of the [mobile app](../topics/mobile-apps/index.md).
 Empty when the client is not an instance of a mobile app.
 | app_platform                        | The platform of the mobile app.
 Empty when the client is not an instance of a mobile app.
 | app_version                         | The [version of the mobile app](../topics/mobile-apps/app-configuration/app-version-management.md).
 Empty when the client is not an instance of a mobile app.
 | group_permissions                   | [DEPRECATED] Stringified representation of the user's group memberships and permissions.
-Requires [configuration of the DUM Engine](../topics/dum-report/index.md) and setting the [legacy group permissions](../topics/web-clients/web-client-configuration.md).
+Requires [configuration of the DABP API](../topics/dum-report/index.md) and setting the [legacy group permissions](../topics/web-clients/web-client-configuration.md).
 | urn:onegini.com:oidc:group_policies | User's policies and group memberships.
-Requires [configuration of the DUM Engine](../topics/dum-report/index.md).
+Requires [configuration of the DABP API](../topics/dum-report/index.md).

 ## Example request